BenPVandenberg/EZ-Umpire/README.md

 This program utilizes JavaFX 12, jfoenix-8.0.8, and cryptolens

-To try the app, download the "EZ Umpire.jar", and use product key: MFQTK-SAVHY-DYBSA-MMQBH
+To try the app, download and run the "EZ Umpire.jar" file.